Hi there!

 👆 US Forest Service map.
 You will hike the Nugget Falls Trail from the Mendenhall Glacier Visitor Center.
 Explore the map.

-Is the Nugget Falls worth it?
+Is Nugget Falls worth it?

 Yes, and here are the reasons why!